camlab-bioml/rakaia/README.md

 - dataset-wide profiling
 - NoSQL database integration

-ccramic benefits from on-demand data loading and requires minimal upfront data configuration for ease-of-use image analysis.
+rakaia benefits from on-demand data loading and requires minimal upfront data configuration for ease-of-use image analysis.
 It places no restrictions on data or project size, permitting users to visualize and analyze hundreds of regions or images in a single session.

-Importantly, ccramic does not require any coding/scripting, or any pre-defined project directories with specific file structures.
+Importantly, rakaia does not require any coding/scripting, or any pre-defined project directories with specific file structures.

 ## Installation

-ccramic can be cloned and installed locally using access to the Github repository
+rakaia can be cloned and installed locally using access to the Github repository

 ```
-git clone https://github.com/camlab-bioml/ccramic.git && cd ccramic
+git clone https://github.com/camlab-bioml/rakaia.git && cd rakaia
 ```

 From there, the user may either install with or without a conda environment:

 ### Without conda (not recommended)

-ccramic can be installed locally without an environment or container, but this is not recommended for dependency management:
+rakaia can be installed locally without an environment or container, but this is not recommended for dependency management:

 ```